hasktorch/hasktorch/README.md

 ## Build Instructions

 Currently building hasktorch is only supported on OSX and linux.

-To start, retrieve git submodules (includes TorcH library) with
+To start, retrieve git submodules (includes TorcH library) with:

 ```
 git submodule update --init --recursive`